-Kylene Richardson serves as the college’s Advancement director.
+Kylene Richardson serves as the college’s Executive Director of Advancement.
 She joined the university in 2012 after spending seven years in development work at Stephen’s College and with Big Brothers Big Sisters.
 She was born and raised in Jefferson City, Missouri, and earned a bachelor’s degree in communications at the University of Missouri and a master’s degree in business administration at Stephens College.

 She and her husband are fans of Mizzou athletics and St. Louis Cardinals baseball.
 When not enjoying spectator sports, Richardson stays busy trying to keep up with her two young sons.

 Kim Bussard is the College of Veterinary Medicine’s donor and alumni engagement coordinator in Advancement.
 Bussard is a Columbia, Missouri native, whose childhood in the country afforded the opportunity to have a variety of animals.
 She is a graduate of Rock Bridge High School.

 Prior to joining the college in 2004, she worked at the MU Alumni Association.
 Bussard and her husband have two teenagers who keep them busy with their many sports activities.
 She also has a 10-year-old cat named Spike, who she has had since she was a kitten.

 When Bussard is not found at her children’s sporting events, she likes to cook and spend time with her family.